Program: Recording Connection for Ableton Electronic Music Production

-From the basics of listening and microphone placement to Pro Tools and mastering, apprentice under a legendary Audio Engineer in the studio.
-Learn in the trenches and on the job to take your dream to the professional level.
+From the basics of listening and microphone placement to Pro Tools and mastering, apprentice (extern) with a professional audio engineer in the studio.
+Learn in the trenches and on-the-job.
+Take your dreams to the professional level.

 Learn advanced audio techniques in overdubbing, mixdown and mastering.
-Apprentice under a legendary audio engineer/music producer/mixer while gaining an insider's access to the music industry.
+Apprentice (extern) under a professional audio engineer/music producer/mixer while gaining an insider's access to the music industry.
 Take your existing skills to the next level while building connections.

 Capture the music in your head with our hands-on Ableton Live curriculum featuring private training from noted EDM DJs and producers.
 Take your music to the professional level and get your sound in front of the decision makers at major EDM labels.

-Collaborate with legendary music producers and learn from the most qualified professionals in the industry, who’ve crafted records for U2, Kendrick Lamar, Beyoncé, The Red Hot Chili Peppers, Metallica, Michael Jackson, Shania Twain, Hole, Nirvana, Ozzy Osbourne and hundreds more.
+Collaborate with music producers and learn from some of the most qualified professionals in the industry like those who’ve crafted records for U2, Kendrick Lamar, Beyoncé, The Red Hot Chili Peppers, Metallica, Michael Jackson, Shania Twain, Hole, Nirvana, Ozzy Osbourne and hundreds more.